Loose tea is a guilty pleasure of mine. Some people spoil themselves with chocolate, but I spoil myself with every tea I can put my hands on.

 Just because you’ve made one pot of tea, it doesn’t mean you need to throw your tea leaves out.
 Loose tea can be steeped up to five times.

 When you’re ready to throw out your tea, add it to your compost or to plants.
 It adds a lot of beneficial nutrients to soil.

 Top Loose Tea Resources

-Perfect Tea Maker – Simply add water and tea, place it over your mug and let it pour you tea free of leaves.
+One Touch Tea Maker – Simply add water and tea, and let it make you tea free of leaves.

 If you enjoyed this article on how to make loose tea, you might also like:

 - Making Iced Tea

 - How to Make Matcha Tea